 - Delivery of necessary nutrients to the eyes

 Centre of Balance Hamilton – How Can Our Acupuncturists Help?

 Are you (or a loved one) suffering from eye problems, including diabetic retinopathy?
 Our highly experienced acupuncture practitioners can help you to maintain optimal eye health.
-The eye clinic at Centre of Balance Hamilton specialises in treatment of eye conditions.
-In regards to diabetic retinopathy, we utilize a tailor-made treatment program to meet your unique needs.
+In regards to diabetic retinopathy, we use a tailor-made treatment program to meet your unique needs.
 This is because we understand that a disease manifests itself in different ways.
 Contact us today to book a consultation.